Git and GitHub essentials

 Whenever we have reusable content that is shared across two or more articles, it is placed in an

-/includes subdirectory off of the main articles directory.
-In the Markdown file that wishes to use the include file, a corresponding "include" Markdown extension is placed in the location where the include file needs to be referenced.
+articles directory.
+In a Markdown file that uses the include file, a corresponding "include" Markdown extension is placed in the location where the include file needs to be referenced.

 Markdown file template

 For convenience, the root directory of each repository typically contains a Markdown template file named